 Many of us have ‘seeing the aurora’ on our bucket list – and for good reason.
-To see the northern lights or southern lights dancing in the atmosphere, shades of green, red, purple and white, is an unforgettable experience and one of the most impressive space tourism activities you can enjoy.
+To see the northern lights or southern lights dancing in the atmosphere, shades of green, red, purple, and white, is an unforgettable experience.
+It’s one of the most impressive space tourism activities you can enjoy.

 For some aurora chasers though, a common destination like Iceland, Norway, or even Tasmania is just not enough.
-If you love the challenge and want to put in extra effort to see aurora where most people won’t, consider trying to see the southern lights in South America.
-Patagonia is a world-class adventure destination, and for a lucky few travelers with the persistence, patience, and luck to try a winter trip in hopes of seeing the aurora australis, you might just be well rewarded with that unforgettable and rare experience.
+If you love the challenge and want to put in extra effort to see aurora where most people won’t consider trying to see the southern lights in South America.
+Patagonia is a world-class adventure destination.
+For a lucky few travelers with the persistence, patience, and luck to try a winter trip in hopes of seeing the aurora australis, you might just be well rewarded with that unforgettable and rare experience.

 Read on to learn more about where you can see the southern lights in South America, including Patagonia.
-Plus read tips on everything else you need to know to plan an aurora trip to this area of the globe.
+Plus read tips on everything else you need to know to plan an aurora trip to Chile, Argentina, or other parts of South America.

 What are the Southern Lights?